stephencranedesign/es6-starter-project/README.md

 # es6-starter-project
 base project that integrates babel / rollup to get unit testing with mocha out of the box

-I had some trouble trying to get rollup and babel and mocha to all come together so this repo is more or less a place to start.
+I had some trouble trying to get rollup and babel and mocha to all come together so this repo is more or less a snapshot of the packages/scaffolding I want to start a project.

 This package comes with a build / test command you can use with npm run.